microsoft/rushstack.io-website/pages/contributing/get_started.md

 5. Create a [pull request](https://help.github.com/articles/creating-a-pull-request/)
 6. If your PR primarily affects a single project, add the project name as a prefix to your PR title.
 For example: "**[api-extractor] Added a new API feature**" or "**[node-core-libary] Fixed a bug in the library**".

 Someone should review your PR within a day or so.
-If nobody is responding, please contact the Rush developers via the [web-build-tools Gitter community](https://gitter.im/web-build-tools/web-build-tools).
+If nobody is responding, please contact the Rush Stack developers via the [Gitter chat room](https://gitter.im/web-build-tools/web-build-tools).